lavy-neuron7/restdemo/README.md

 # restdemo

-This is test demo project!
+This is rest demo project!